expresspigeon/blog/src/content/posts/2013/build-your-email-list-with-the-wwsgd-wordpress-plugin.md

-Title: Build Your Email List With The WWSGD Wordpress Plugin
-Date: 2013-12-05 14:51
-Author: Paul Jorgensen

 We all know that building an email list is essential to email marketing.
 The WWSGD (What Would Seth Godin Do) WordPress plugin is a great